 3. Cleanse and validate data

 Once data has been cleansed, it must be validated by testing for errors in the data preparation process up to this point.
-Often times, an error in the system will become apparent during this step and will need to be resolved before moving forward.
+Often, an error in the system will become apparent during this validation step and will need to be resolved before moving forward.

 4. Transform and enrich data